samkennerly/suneku/labs/README.md

 # suneku labs

-Each **suneku lab** is a [Docker container](https://docs.docker.com/engine/understanding-docker/) built from this [Dockerfile](https://github.com/samkennerly/suneku/blob/master/labs/latest/Dockerfile).
-It is a self-contained data science environment based on the [Anaconda](https://www.continuum.io/blog/developer-blog/anaconda-and-docker-better-together-reproducible-data-science) open-source platform.
+A suneku "lab" is a [Docker container](https://docs.docker.com/engine/understanding-docker/) built from this [Dockerfile](https://github.com/samkennerly/suneku/blob/master/labs/latest/Dockerfile).
+It is a self-contained data science environment based on [Anaconda](https://www.continuum.io/blog/developer-blog/anaconda-and-docker-better-together-reproducible-data-science).

 ## build a lab

-On a Linux or Mac machine with Docker installed, the [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) script will automatically build a Docker image and run a Docker container.
+On a Linux or Mac machine with Docker installed, the [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) script will build a Docker image and run a Docker container.
 By default, the container will be named `suneku_lab`.
 To use another name, specify it when running `run_suneku_lab` like this:
 ```
 ~/suneku/labs/run_suneku_lab another_suneku_lab
 ```